-During the year under review, the Company's sale was ₹ 362.18 crores (including exports of ₹ 55.38 crores) against sales of ₹ 328.11 crores (including exports of ₹ 70.35 crores) during the previous year.
-The production was higher at 44,800 M.T. against 41,968 M.T. during the previous year.
-Margins were under pressure as raw jute prices remained high during the first nine months of the financial year.
-Raw jute prices started softening only in the last quarter of the year.
+During the year under review, the Company's sale was ₹ 409.58 crores (including exports of ₹ 54.65 crores) against sales of ₹ 362.18 crores (including exports of ₹ 55.38 crores) during the previous year.
+The production was higher at 47,783 M.T. against 44,800 M.T. during the previous year.
+The revenue of the Company was affected in March 2020 due to lockdown declared towards last week of March, which was period for higher sales.
+Revenue in the quarter was adversely affected to some extent due to COVID-19 and consequently the profitability was affected.
+Margins were under pressure as raw jute prices remained high during the financial year.